Beta(0,0) which does not exist as the Beta's shape parameters must be positive

-Beta(0.5,0.5,1) which has a peak at zero and one; and
+Beta(0.5,0.5) which has a peak at zero and one

-Beta(1,1,1) which is a Uniform distribution
+Beta(1,1) which is a Uniform(0,1) distribution

 It is interesting to see from density plots where these four techniques place their emphasis:

-When s=1 and n=2 the Bayesian inference Beta(0,0,1) prior and the classical method have Uniform(0,1) distributions for p: in other words, there appears to be no information contained in the data except to say that 0<p<1.
+When s=1 and n=2 the Bayesian inference Beta(0,0) prior and the classical method have Uniform(0,1) distributions for p: in other words, there appears to be no information contained in the data except to say that 0<p<1.
 A Bayesian has already stated that the probability exists (and therefore lies within this range) while the classical statistics result must first determine that the probability is not either zero or one.

-The formulae for the modes have some parameter restrictions.
+* Note the formulas for the modes have some parameter restrictions.

 At EpiX Analytics we use Bayesian inference with a Beta(1,1) or Beta(0.5, 0.5) prior when we think we know that the Binomial outcome is present, but we haven't observed it yet.
 For example, if we are testing for a machine failure yet to be observed, using a Beta(1,1) prior assumes there are failures intrinsic to the machine system so you would eventually observe them.